Writing at Concordia

 The tradition of literary readings at Concordia predates the existence of the university itself, as such events were held well before Sir George Williams and Loyola merged in 1974.
 The series, now known as Writers Read at Concordia, invites renowned and emerging authors, both Canadian and international, to read from and discuss their work with students and local audiences.
 In addition to readings, the series includes Master Classes and professional development activities, some open to the public and others only for Concordia students.

-Mordecai Richler Reading Room
+Mordecai Richler Collection

 The Mordecai Richler Reading Room is curated by the English department.
 The space is designed to inspire creative writers, spark fresh ideas among students, and foster original research from scholars.

 We use it as a gathering place for literary readings, master classes, cultural gatherings and short writing residencies.
-We will announce upcoming activities and events on the reading room's site.